ppau/bounty/README.md

     ```pip install -r requirements.txt```
 3. Ensure MongoDB is running
 4. Ensure RabbitMQ (or other message broker service although currently configured for Rabbit) is running
+5. To setup the Admin user, cd to bounty directory and run setup

+    ```python setup.py```
-5. To begin Celery service, cd to bounty directory and run this
+6. To begin Celery service, cd to bounty directory and run this

     ```celery worker --app=chip -l info```
-6. Finally run the application, cd to bounty directory
+7. Finally run the application, cd to bounty directory

     ```python application.py```

 TO DO:

 Each project will have:

-    Admin?

-    Goal √

-    Launched √

-    Deadline √

-    Current funding √

-    Number of backers/sponsors √

-    Description √

     Backer rewards?